-The identified dynamics were then fitted by second order transfer functions3.
-A comparison between the identified damped dynamics and the fitted second-order transfer functions is shown in Figure 2.10a for different gains g.
-It is clear that a large amount of damping is added when the gain is increased and that the frequency of the pole is shifted to lower frequencies.
+The identified dynamics are then fitted by second order transfer functions3.
+The comparison between the identified damped dynamics and the fitted second order transfer functions is done in Figure 2.10a for different gains g.
+It is clear that large amount of damping is added when the gain is increased and that the frequency of the pole is shifted to lower frequencies.

-The evolution of the pole in the complex plane as a function of the controller gain g (i.e. the "root locus") is computed in two cases.
-First using the IFF plant model (2.3) and the implemented controller (2.4).
-Second using the fitted transfer functions of the damped plants experimentally identified for several controller gains.
-The two obtained root loci are compared in Figure 2.10b and are in good agreement considering that the damped plants were fitted using only a second-order transfer function.
+The evolution of the pole in the complex plane as a function of the controller gain g (i.e. the "root locus") is computed both using the IFF plant model (2.3) and the implemented controller (2.4) and from the fitted transfer functions of the damped plants experimentally identified for several controller gains.
+The two obtained root loci are compared in Figure 2.10b and are in good agreement considering that the damped plants were only fitted using a second order transfer function.